NamDinhRobotics/dinhnambkhn.github.io/aboutme.md

----
-layout: page
-title: About me
-subtitle: Happiness is only find inside of you
----
 Hello,
 I am a Ph.D.
 Candidate in Control and Robot Engineering at CBNU, Korea.
 I am also a lecturer at Vinh University, Viet Nam, from 2013.